interferences-at/mpop/OSC.md

 ## view_answer_by_culture

 ```
-/dataviz/0/view_answer_by_culture iiisisisisisisi 6 2 50 "Québécoise" 50 "Canadienne" 50 "Autochtone" 50 "Européenne" 50 "Autre" 50
+/dataviz/0/view_answer_by_culture iiisisisisisi 5 2 50 "Québécoise" 50 "Canadienne" 50 "Autochtone" 50 "Européenne" 50 "Autre" 50
 ```

-The first int is: how many cultures to show. (it should always be 6)
+The first int is: how many cultures to show. (it should always be 5)

 The 2n and 3rd int is: